d4rken-org/octi/PRIVACY_POLICY.md

 ### Google Drive

 You can sync devices using your own Google account.
-If each devices is logged into the same Google account, then Octi can exchange information using Google drive.
+If each devices is logged into the same Google account, then Octi can exchange information using Google Drive.

 Octi can only access it's own files on Google Drive.

+If you sync data using Google Drive, only you and Google have access to it.

 Google Drive's privacy policy applies: https://support.google.com/drive/answer/10375054?hl=en